-Outstanding System is assembled with exquisite care and thoughtful attention to detail and aesthetics.
-Construction and improvisations are neatly executed to maintain high levels of functionality, durability, and adherence to the team's design philosophy.
+Outstanding System is assembled with exquisite care and thoughtful attention to detail and aesthet Construction and improvisations are neatly executed to maintain high levels of functionality, durability, and adherence to the team's design philosophy.
 Any vehicle adornment demonstrates creativity, originality, etc. System is assembled with care and attention to detail and aesthetics.
-Construction and improvisations maintain acceptable levels of functionality, durability, and adherence to the team's design philosophy.
-Average System is assembled to execute acceptable levels of functionality, durability and adheren Below Average Minimal evidence that system is assembled with care and attention to detail and aesthetics.
+Construction an improvisations maintain acceptable levels of functionality, durability, and adherence team's design philosophy.
+Average System is assembled to execute acceptable levels of functionality, durability and adhito team's design philosophy.
+Below Average Minimal evidence that system is assembled with care and attention to detail and aesthetics.
 Adherence to team's design philosophy is vague and unclear.
-Requirements Not Met
+Requirements Not Met equirements Evident hazards or potential hazards throughout the system.
+The system was assemble